dev-sre-21/packer-centos-kvm-k8s/README.md

 Learn more at: <https://www.hashicorp.com/security/>

-We can find the PGP like follows at the end of the page.
+We can find the PGP going to the end of the page.

 <img src="https://github.com/dev-sre-21/packer-centos-kvm-k8s/blob/master/media/hashicorp_pgp.png?raw=true" width="350" height="350">